 A New Liferay Workspace dialog appears, presenting several configuration options.
 Follow the instructions below to create your workspace.

 Choose the location where you’d like your workspace to reside.
 Checking the Use default location checkbox places your Liferay Workspace in the Eclipse workspace you’re working in.

 Check the Download Liferay bundle checkbox if you’d like to auto-generate a Liferay instance in your workspace.
-You’ll be prompted to name the server and provide the server’s download URL, if selected.
+You’ll be prompted to name the server, if selected.
 This Liferay bundle is generated the same way as described in the previous section.

-Check the Add project to working set checkbox if you want the workspace to be a part of a larger working set you’ve already created in Dev Studio.
+Check the Add project to working set checkbox if you’d like the workspace to be a part of a larger working set you’ve already created in IDE.
 For more information on working sets, visit Eclipse Help.

 Click Finish to create your Liferay Workspace.